-12. How much ROW will be needed and how will I be compensated for it?
+10. How much ROW will be needed and how will I be compensated for it?

-The study team is in the process of evaluating potential alignments and then will gather input from property owners.
-In 2021, the ROW footprint is expected to be set.
 If someone is a willing seller, then the County may move forward with acquisition of their property.
 This is a formal process that involves independent appraisals and a negotiation process between the property owner and the County.
 The County will also talk to property owners as land is developed.
 If and when construction funding is secured, the County will approach property owners to acquire the land.

-13. What happens if the County acquires enough ROW to jeopardize the agriculture valuation on my property?
+II.
+What happens if the County acquires enough ROW to jeopardize the agriculture valuation on my property?